nuwit/mad-libs/README.md

 **IMPORTANT!!!** Delete everything between line 10 and line 14.
 These lines were included only for demonstration..

 What you're seeing in this file is **JQuery**, a Javascript library that allows easy traversal and manipulation of HTML files.
-We use it to make our lives easier (and most Javascript you see on the web does the same!)
+We use it to easily grab, change, and replace HTML elements.
+JQuery is extremely popular across the web for this exact purpose.

 See line 9:
 ```